sadanamunduru/SEO-Blog-Post-Optimizer/README.md

 # SEO Blog Post Optimizer

-SEO Blog Post Optimizer is a Python application that helps optimize blog post content for search engine optimization (SEO).
+SEO Blog Post Optimizer AI Tool is a Python application that helps optimize blog post content for search engine optimization (SEO).
 It provides analysis and recommendations for keyword usage, on-page optimization, competitor analysis, and more.

 ## Problem Statement